orijoseph/android-home-assignment/README.md

       * Source B - 30 min
       * Source C - 60 min

-* Make sure your code is easily extensible for any future data endpoints, easy to understand for future developers, and beautiful!
+* Please Make sure your code is easily extensible for any future data endpoints, easy to understand for future developers, and beautiful!
 * Feel free to make the UI as delightful as you like (animations and so on).

 **Important**